 #14 Explore the city roofs

-get a different view on the famous attractions.
-For romantic souls this is a great way to watch sunset over the city or to see it in thousands of lights.
-The roofs are located within the historical center and offer a great view on the Hermitage, St.Isaac cathedral, Church on Spilled Blood etc. It’s safe enough the visited roofs have rubber foot paths and metal barriers.
+get a different view of the famous attractions.
+For romantic souls, this is a great way to watch the sunset over the city or to see it in thousands of lights.
+The roofs are located within the historical center and offer a great view of the Hermitage, St.Isaac cathedral, Church on Spilled Blood, etc. It’s safe enough the visited roofs have rubber footpaths and metal barriers.
 No high heels here, only comfortable shoes.
 Price from RUB700/US$11 pp.

 #15 Discover Art Nouveau architecture

 The historical center is more about Baroque and Classical architecture styles but if you cross the Troitsky bridge and continue along Kamennoostrovsky avenue towards Petrogradskaya metro you’ll find a totally different city, with Art Nouveau or Northern Modern (how it’s called here) style buildings dominating the narrow streets and avenues.
 If you have time and enjoy walking we’d suggest an Art Nouveau route following which you’ll be able to see the most interesting and beautiful buildings.
 If you don’t have much time go to Rosenstein House or House with Towers at Leo Tolstoy square (metro Petrogradskaya), it’s the most impressive Art Nouveau building in the city.